-The resul 23 testing the second hypothesis (H2) Table 10 shows that transformational leadership (TL) is positively and significantly related to quality of work life (QWL).
+The results of testing the second hypothesis (H2) Table 10 shows that transformational leadership (TL) is positively and significantly related to quality of work life (QWL).
 Transformational leaders provide employees with material and moral rights, encourage employees to adopt certain values and beliefs, direct employees towards different behaviors, and attract highly qualified employees to continue working and not leave work.
-Th. style works by assessing employee motivation and strict employee needs based on employee motivation.
-At its core, TL treats employees as fully human beings [97] to in 18 we employees' quality of work-life.
+TL style works by assessing employee motives and striving to meet employee needs based on employee motivation.
+At its core, TL treats employees as fully human beings [97] to improve employees' quality of work-life.